-TREE is the first and so far only longitudinal study in Switzerland to comprehensively survey the postcompulsory educational pathways of young people and their entry into the labour market.
-TREE is based on a sample of approximately 6,000 youths who participated in the PISA survey (Programme for International Student Assessment) in 2000 and left compulsory school the same year.
-The sample has been followed up in yearly surveys from 2001 to 2007.
-An eighth follow-up survey has been carried out in 2010.
-The sample is representative both nationally and for the Swiss language regions.
-Apart from the Canadian Youth in Transition Survey, TREE is the only other panel survey worldwide based on the PISA 2000 sample.
+TREE1 is based on a sample of approximately 6,000 youths who participated in the PISA survey (Programme for International Student Assessment) in 2000 and left compulsory school the same year.
+The sample has been followed up throughout a total of nine surveys from 2001 to 2014.
+Another, tenth followup survey is planned for 2019, by which time the sample will have reached an average age of approximately 35.1